gchure/phd/src/chapter_01/section_04_physiological_adaptation.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Our work revealed two key features of this thermodynamic model of gene expression.
-First, we found that the values of the biophysical parameters inferred from a single physiological sate were remarkably predictive when the quality of the carbon source was decreased (@Fig:growth_results_intro (A, left)).
+First, we found that the values of the biophysical parameters inferred from a single physiological state were remarkably predictive when the quality of the carbon source was decreased (@Fig:growth_results_intro (A, left)).
 This indicates that this genetic circuit is largely insulated from the metabolic state of the cell.
-This is exemplified in our ability to collapse the measurements across different carbon sources as a function of the free energy, shown in @Fig:growth_results_intro (A, right).
+This is exemplified in our ability to yet again collapse the measurements, this time across different carbon sources as a function of the free energy, shown in @Fig:growth_results_intro (A, right).
 For the carbon sources studied in this Chapter, we conclude that this simple thermodynamic model can be considered both tactically and strategically